 Thomann is not satisfied with just offering all kinds of instruments, such as guitars, drums, pianos and other less common ones.
-It also has in its stock such atypical instruments as the hang and this is one of its proposals with a much more affordable price than the competition.
-Let’s see what it has to offer in this review.
+It also atypical instruments within its stock, such as the hang.
+And this is one with a much more affordable price than the competition.
+Let's see what it has to offer .

-The manufacturer Thomann seeks to reduce prices to offer this instrument at half the price of the competition.
-This is achieved thanks to its stainless steel construction without bronze or copper alloy, which slightly reduces its quality.
+Thomann seeks to reduce costs, to offer this instrument at half the price of the competition.
+This is achieved thanks to its stainless steel construction without bronze or copper alloy, which may slightly affect the quality.

-The Thomann Nataraj Tongue 16″ E-pygmy does not follow the traditional tone resonator polka dot design.
-But it also does not have the semi-rectangle shape of previous proposals and instead opts for conventional tabs.
-This helps to vary the way the sound vibrations spread.
+The Thomann Nataraj Tongue 16″ E-pygmy doesn't follow the traditional tone resonator polka dot design.
+But it also doesn't have the semi-rectangle shape of previous examples, and instead opts for conventional tabs.
+This helps vary the way the sound vibrations spread.